The Brauer loop scheme and orbital varieties: Geometric interpretation of the Brauer action

 \subsection{From Brauer loop polynomials back to Joseph--Melnikov polynomials}

-Finally, we comment on the connection between the results of section~\ref{ssec:hotta} concerning Joseph--Melnikov polynomials $J_\pi$ and those of section~\ref{ssec:braueraction} concerning Brauer loop polynomials $\Psi_\pi$.
+Finally, we comment on the connection between the results of \S~\ref{ssec:hotta} concerning Joseph--Melnikov polynomials $J_\pi$ and those of \S~\ref{ssec:braueraction} concerning Brauer loop polynomials $\Psi_\pi$.
 Recall that these two sets of multidegrees are related by Theorem~\ref{thm:PsiJM}.
 Thus taking the $\B\to\infty$ limit in the equations (\ref{eqn:qkzdv2},\ref{eqn:qkzev2}) satisfied by the $\Psi_\pi$ should result in equations satisfied by the $J_\pi$.

 Let us first consider Eq.~(\ref{eqn:qkzdv2}).
-For any link pattern $\pi$ (i.e.\ involution without fixed point in even size), there are only two possibilities: either $f_i\cdot\pi$ has one more crossing than $\pi$, or one fewer.
+For any link pattern $\pi$ (i.e., fixed-point-free involution), there are only two possibilities: either $f_i\cdot\pi$ has one more crossing than $\pi$, or one fewer.
 If it has one more crossing, then the right hand side is of lower degree in $\B$ than the left hand side, and we find that $\tilde\der_i J_\pi=0$.
 If it has one fewer crossing, then taking $\B$-leading terms on both sides of the equation results in Eq.~(\ref{eqn:fiJeq}) with the identification $f_i\cdot\pi=\bar f_i^{-1}\cdot\pi$.
 (The meaning of this strange change of notation will be explained in the final paragraph.)

 Next start from Eq.~(\ref{eqn:qkzev2}), valid for any link pattern $\pi$, and send $\B$ to infinity.
 In order to compare degrees in $\B$ of the various terms in the sum over $\pi'$, $e_i\cdot\pi'=\pi$, we need to compute their number of crossings.
 But since $e_i$ cannot create crossings, the number of crossings of $\pi'$ is greater or equal to that of $\pi$.
 Thus, the $\B$-leading term of Eq.~(\ref{eqn:qkzev2}) is exactly Eq.~(\ref{eqn:hottafinal}), in which one must sum over $\pi'$ that are preimages of $\pi$ and have the same number of crossings as $\pi$.
 This is equivalent to the prescription given in the text after Eq.~(\ref{eqn:hottafinal}).